| How to Become a CartoonistBy Eric Hammer So, you want to become a cartoonist, huh? For many people,

 earn much more if you are able to come up with story lines for

+your cartoons in addition to the basic drawings.
 Keep in mind that people who want to become a cartoonist need

 to also learn about technology.
 Therefore, be sure you are comfortable

+with technology and software as well.
 If you enjoy working in the field but dont think that

 being a cartoonist will pay much, you may also want to consider